AOT-Technologies/forms-flow-installation-doc/Pages/Server/containerized_deployment.md

    ![install 2](../../assets//DockerFull/dockerfull_2.png)
    {: .ml-5}

    KEYCLOAK_BPM_CLIENT_SECRET provided in the sample.env is the default one.
-To generate a new secret click <a href="https://aot-technologies.   github.io/forms-flow-installation-doc/Pages/Server/setUp/bpmSecret.html" target="_blank">here</a>.
+To generate a new secret click
+    <a href="/forms-flow-installation-doc/Pages/Server/setUp/bpmSecret.html" target="_blank">here</a>.

    ![install 3](../../assets//DockerFull/dockerfull_3.png)
    {: .ml-5}

-   Insight API url and Insight API Key are required only for Redash Analytics setup.
-For the  Redash API key, Analytics should be set up first,    and click  <a href="https://aot-technologies.github.io/forms-flow-installation-doc/Pages/Server/setUp/Analytics.html#get-the-redash-api-key"     target="_blank">here</a> to get the Redash API key
+   **INSIGHT_API_URL** and **INSIGHT_API_KEY** API Key are required only for Redash Analytics setup.
+For the  Redash API key, Analytics should be set up first,    and click  <a href="/forms-flow-installation-doc/Pages/Server/setUp/Analytics.html#get-the-redash-api-key"     target="_blank">here</a> to get the Redash API key

    ![install 4](../../assets//DockerFull/dockerfull_4.png)